5 minute read

-This step-by-step guide will create a new Angular application and demonstrate usage of rx-stomp.
+This step-by-step guide creates a new Angular application and demonstrates how to use rx-stomp.

-For the impatient, the final code from this tutorial is at: https://github.com/stomp-js/rx-stomp-angular
+For the impatient, the final code from this tutorial is here: https://github.com/stomp-js/rx-stomp-angular

 Prerequisites